 Maybe it’s the middle of winter instead of July in the desert.
 Maybe you’re in your clean, air-conditioned room and not in the hot, dirty street.
 And, most importantly, no one is shooting at you.

 The problem is your veteran’s brain isn’t registering where he is and what’s happening now.
+Your job is to fill in for his hippocampus and try to bring him back to this moment, where he’s safe and loved.

 Encourage Them to Acknowledge Their Feelings

-They might be feeling a lot of emotions all at once: fear, rage, desperation, depression, shame, guilt, or a sense of losing their minds.
+Our soldiers might be feeling a lot of emotions all at once: fear, rage, desperation, depression, shame, guilt, or a sense of losing their minds.
 Pinpointing what they’re feeling might help them stay grounded in the present.

 Instruct Them to Focus on Physical Sensations